-The Plan must ensure that waste management sites appropriately located to facilitate community access where appropriate.
-This is most relevant to provision of Household Waste Recycling Centres. network Α appropriate waste management facilities, with the potential for solutions 'innovative or alternative sites' for small communities, is necessary.
+The Plan must ensure that waste management sites appropriately located to facilitate community where access appropriate.
+This is most relevant to provision of Household Waste Recycling Centres. Α network appropriate waste management facilities, with the potential for 'innovative solutions or sites' small alternative for communities, is necessary.

 This issue cross references to economic, environmental and resource issues.
-Provision of convenient waste recycling services to households can minimise per capita carbon emissions increasing by recycling and minimising disposal of biodegradable waste to landfill.
+Provision of recycling convenient waste services to households can minimise per capita carbon emissions by increasing recycling and minimising disposal of biodegradable waste to landfill.